 - "[Front-seat] Legroom is good and headroom is ample.
 The seats are somewhat flat but do a good job of holding occupants in place around fast corners.
 A tall driving position provides very good overall visibility, but the X3's upswept rear styling creates blind spots that require a double check before lane changes. … [Rear-seat] Overall room is more than sufficient.
 Six-footers can fit easily behind another of similar height." -- Consumer Guide

 - "With a base price of almost $38,000 for the X3 xDrive28i, can you say ‘leatherette?’
 Regrettably, you must; that is the standard upholstery in the base, albeit expensive, X3 SUV." -- Kelley Blue Book

 - "All of the seats are comfortable and supportive, especially the optional sport chairs fitted to our tester.
 Rear seat passenger room isn't as generous as the X3's size would lead you to believe, and the back seats cannot be moved forward or backward, something that would help greatly, especially when longer-legged folks are seated in the front." -- Autoblog

-In the base xDrive 28i, buyers get features like an iPod interface, HD radio and Bluetooth.
-Optional features include a rearview camera, navigation, satellite radio, a heads-up display and a heated steering wheel.
+In the base xDrive 28i, buyers get features like an iPod interface, HD Radio and Bluetooth.
+Optional features include a rearview camera, navigation, satellite radio, a head-up display and a heated steering wheel.